subraizada3/27gn950controller/readme.md

 This program lets you control the bias lighting LEDs on the LG 27GN950 monitor under Linux and Windows, and probably also macOS (untested).
-It supports multiple monitors and implements full functionality aside from video sync (for now).
+It supports multiple monitors and implements full functionality aside from editing the preset colors and running video sync (for now).

 ### Setup